omega8cc/boa/docs/INSTGRP.md

-revert, and the 3-minute limited-shell worker moves it back to `users` on its first pass that finds it idle (a logged-in session ends, a cron run completes), logs that to `instgrp.log` and the incident log, and drops the record; run `revert` once more to remove the now empty group.
-A `convert` in between supersedes the pending revert.
+revert, and the 3-minute limited-shell worker moves it back to `users` on its first pass that finds it idle (a logged-in session ends, a cron run completes), logs that to `instgrp.log` and the incident log, and drops the record; run `revert` once more to remove the now empty group (or `convert` to convert again).
+A `convert` in between supersedes the pending revert;
+the nightly per-account pass writes with the box-wide group and skips its drift probe while the record exists.

 ## Opting an account out